flenniken/collections/docs/collection-maker.md

 # Edit Collection

-Write image descriptions on the image page while logged in as admin.
+Write descriptions in place while logged in as admin.
 Tap a description; a cursor appears so you can edit it.
-On localhost the change is saved when you tap away.
-On an iPhone, tap the download icon after editing, then air-drop the file if needed.
+On localhost the change is merged into `dist/images/cN/cN.json` when you tap away, so edits from the index, thumbnails, and image pages do not overwrite each other.
+On an iPhone, tap the download icon on the image page after editing, then air-drop the file if needed.

+* index page -- the short description on each of the newest collections
+* thumbnails page -- the collection description under the thumbnails
+* image page -- each photo's description

 Use the maker page to set the photo order.